cedricbatailler/cedricbatailler.me/content/project/jsmediation/index.md

     url: https://github.com/cedricbatailler/jsmediation
 ---

-# Showing causality with maths
+# Showing causality

 Effects things have on other are sometimes indirect.
-Sometimes, you will break a glass by shooting a soccer ball because it will land next to a cat sleeping on someone's laps who will jump on the table because it is scared[^1].
+Let's take an example invoving a soccer ball and a broken glass.
+Sometimes, you will break a glass by shooting the ball right onto it.
+But sometimes not.
+Sometimes, the ball will land next to a cat, a cat peacefully sleeping on someone's laps.
+Sometimes, the cat will ended up scared which will result in a jump right onto a table, table on which was the glass[^1].
+Indirect.

-And, sometimes, it is important ton investigate how these indirect effets are chained.
-For example, it is known that people are less likely to buy drugs with complex name[^2].
+And, sometimes, it is important to investigate how these indirect effets are chained.
+It is known that people are less likely to buy drugs with complex name[^2].
 But why?
+What is the chain behind this effect?

-**Mediation analysis** is a statistical tool that can be use to find out that the reason why people are less likely to buy drug with complex name is because they have a higher percieved hazardousness.
+**Mediation analysis** is a statistical tool that can be use to find out that the reason why people are less likely to buy drug with complex name is because they percieved the drugs as more dangerous.
 While there is several way to conduct mediation analysis, the `JSmediation` package implements the best[^3] of them: joint-significance.